proto-aiken-13/tp/docs/UserGuide.md

 #### Insert participation points to a student: `inputPP`
 <a name="inputPP"></a>

-Want to reward your student groups with points for their diligent participation?
+Want to reward your student with points for their diligent participation?
 Use the `inputGroupPP` command.

 <div markdown="span" class="alert alert-success">
 :pencil2: **Purpose:**
-Input participation points for a student for that tutorial.
+Input arbitary participation points for a student for that tutorial.
 <br><br>

 ***Format***:  `inputPP INDEX t/TUTORIAL pp/POINTS`